oreoshake/hackerone-client/README.md

 HackerOne::Client.critical_range = 5000...100_000_000
 ```

+### Configuration

+In order to configure whether error handling is strict or lenient, set the `HACKERONE_CLIENT_LENIENT_MODE` variable.

+Setting this variable will make the client try to absorb errors, like a malformed bounty or bonus amount.
+Not setting this variable will cause the client to raise errors.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/oreoshake/hackerone-client.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.